 An Open Architecture based DDCMIS with Global Database and intelligent distributed configuration has been envisaged for the plant.
 Necessary interfaces between DDCMIS of all the units of the plant will be provided.
 It will be capable of handshaking with any third party system with standard protocol.
 The primary objective will be centralized monitoring, presentation & report of data for information and analysis of the entire plant.
 The main Data Highway will be high-speed dual redundant type with a bus speed of minimum 100 MB/Sec or higher.
-Communication link (Software/Hardware) will also be provided between DDCMIS and control system of other plant areas such as Ash Handling Plant (AHP), Coal Handling Plant (CHP) and Demineralised Plant (DM Plant) etc.
+Not required as we have considered the EWS/OWS of the uniform make BOP PLC in the CCR.
+ALL the offsite packages will have uniform make stand alone PLCs and this will be connected to the CCR where the EWS/OWS of that make PLC will available.